MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

  ![Query filter image](media/wef 4 query filter.png)

    5. Right-click the created subscription and select **Runtime Status** to see if there are any issues with the status.
-   6. After a few minutes, check to see that the events you set to be forwarded is showing up in the Forwarded Events on the ATP Gateway.
+   6. After a few minutes, check to see that the events you set to be forwarded is showing up in the Forwarded Events on the ATP Standalone Sensor.

 For more information, see: [Configure the computers to forward and collect events](https://technet.microsoft.com/library/cc748890)